5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

     deactivate MBUPF
 ```

 To use this you will need a 5G Core with an MB-UPF and an MB-SMF that are both capable of allocating an ingress tunnel at reference point Nmb9.
+Launch the following commands or the tmux script.

 ```sh
 git clone --depth 1 --recurse-submodules -b 5mbs https://github.com/5G-MAG/open5gs.git ~/open5gs